- 5 easy habits to create positive change - January 21, 2021

 4. Be honest

-When you hit rock bottom, don’t isolate yourself.
+When it all gets too much, don’t isolate yourself.
 Reach out, no matter how.

 Post on social media, tell your neighbour, answer honestly when someone asks how you’re doing.